maciekiwaniuk/snake-game/README.md

     copy env_example.py env.py

-Configuration variables should be the same as in the .env in web application.
+Configuration variables should be the same as in the .env in web application

     SECRET_GAME_KEY = "example_secret_game_key"
     VERSION = "example_game_version_1.0"